 A VPN service under the 14-eyes means that their government, as well as the alliance members, can take your data from your VPN provider with whatever means necessary.
 There are even reported cases of wiretapping in these countries.
 This can be alarming for those who are going for complete anonymity.

 Luckily, ibVPN is based in Romania which has no data retention laws and isn’t known to be friendly with the alliances.

 ibVPN Conclusion: Recommended Budget VPN

 Without a doubt, the 2-year commitment doesn’t really sound so bad when you factor in how cheap ibVPN is.

-You get top-grade security for a really low subscription, decent chance to access Netflix, reliable speeds, and there’s a long track business record that you can rely on.
+You get top-grade security for a really low subscription, decent chance to access Netflix, reliable speeds, and there’s a (public) long business track record that you can rely on.

 It’s not the fastest VPN, it doesn’t have so many servers, it’s certainly not the prettiest, but it’s one of the cheapest.